-Dilemma: How do i use the grayscale plots of SP-D hexamers obtained in ImageJ from images exported from Gwyddion (as red only) in the same datasets as imageJ plots of SP-D hexamers obtained from tiff files exported as RGB. ???
+Dilemma: How to use the grayscale plots of SP-D hexamers obtained in ImageJ from images exported from Gwyddion (as red only) in the same datasets as imageJ plots of SP-D hexamers obtained from tiff files exported as RGB. ???
 I have left out of my peak height and valley analysis all those plots from Gwyddion because i did not know how to use them.
 They have very low grayscale peak points and can’t be used along with those which have a highest peak grayscale value (RGB) of around 250.
 The peaks at about 90 (0-255) and peaks at about 250 for both types of plots just dont work together and I hate to ignore the plots from Gwyddion (as they have a good “limit range and gaussian blur” filters).

 To see if I could safely adjust the plots required figuring out, in ImageJ, how to save a segmented line drawn in an image saved in R only, and recall it, and use it on an identical image saved in RGB.
 So I did this, and while the two plots are not totall “identical” as i moved one node at the right end, they are almost identical.
 Each grayscale line plotted in imageJ for the R and RGB image was saved to excel. (i wish i could figure out how to create a standard plot template in excel, because even if i choose 0 to 255 scale in ImageJ, excel does what it wants with the y axis and i have to rescale it.)